JUNE 8-12, 2020

 XP 2020 — 21st International Conference on Agile Software Development

 An Agile Alliance Event

-The Experience Reports provides the opportunity for you to share observations, hard fought wisdom, and practical advice through a paper and accompanying talk at the conference.
-An experience report is a firsthand description of challenges faced, approaches taken, observations and reflections.
-We invite you to submit a proposal that describes in more detail your original, unpublished experience related to agile and lean software development and what you intend to focus on in your written report.
-The sessions will be oriented toward industry practitioners and welcoming to interested academics.
+The Experience Reports Track provides the opportunity for you to share observations, hard-fought wisdom, and practical advice through a paper and accompanying talk at the conference.
+An experience report is a firsthand description of challenges faced, approaches taken, observations, and insights.
+Unlike a case study, an experience report is personal.
+We encourage authors to introduce themselves to their readers and to reflect on their experience.
+We invite potential experience reports to submit a proposal that describes in more detail an original, unpublished experience related to agile and lean software development and what you intend to focus on in your written report.
+The experience reports will be oriented toward industry practitioners and welcoming to interested academics.

 If your proposal is accepted, you will then be shepherded as you write your report.
 Experience reports are short papers (maximum 8 pages) that will be published on the conference website in ACM full-page format (authors will be provided a file template).
-Authors retain the copyright to their work.
-Authors of accepted proposals are further expected to prepare and deliver a 30 minute presentation (25 minute talk with 5 minutes for questions) at XP2019 in Montreal.
+Authors retain the copyright to their work and sign a permission form granting XP 2020 the right to publish their report online.
+Authors of accepted proposals are further expected to prepare and deliver a presentation at XP 2020 in Copenhagen.